 According to Alligator’s articles of association, the Board of Directors shall consist of no less than three and no more than eight members.
-The Board of Directors currently consists of eight members of which seven were elected by the annual general meeting on 20 April 2016, for the period up to the end of the 2017 annual general meeting.
-The eight’s member is the employee representative and was elected to the board from January 2017.
+The Board of Directors currently consists of eight Board members, seven ordinary Board members were elected at the Annual General Meeting on May 5, 2022, for the period until the end of the 2023 Annual General Meeting.
+The eight Board member is an Employee Representative and is a member of the board as of January 2017.

 |Name||Position||Board member since||Independent in relation to the Company and its management||Independent in relation to major shareholders||Holdings1|

-As indicated above, the Board of Directors believes that the Company fulfils the Code’s requirement in regard to independence.
+As indicated above, the Board of Directors believes that the Company fulfills the Code’s requirement in regard to independence.

 Chairman of the Board of Directors

 The role of the Chairman is to lead the Board of Director’s work and to ensure that the work is carried out efficiently, and that the Board of Directors fulfills its obligations.
 The Chairman shall, through contact with the CEO, monitor the development of the Company and ensure that Board Members regularly receive from the CEO the information needed to be able to monitor the Company's financial position, financial planning and development.
 The Chairman shall also consult with the CEO on strategic issues and verify that the Board of Director's decisions are implemented in an effective manner.